Causes and Symptoms of Cytokine Release Syndrome

 Type III CRS is life-threatening and requires immediate intensive care.
 It is characterized by severe organ dysfunction and systemic inflammation.

-Causes of Cytokine Release Syndrome
+What are the Causes of Cytokine Release Syndrome?

 CRS can be triggered by various factors, most notably by immunotherapies such as chimeric antigen receptor (CAR) T-cell therapy, monoclonal antibodies, and certain infections.
 These triggers lead to the excessive activation and proliferation of immune cells, resulting in a massive release of cytokines.